 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Nasopharyngeal Cancer.
 To see other pages, use the colored boxes on the right side of your screen.
 Think of those boxes as a roadmap to this full guide.
 Or, click “Next” at the bottom of each page.

 Cancer begins when normal cells in the body change and grow uncontrollably, forming a mass or growth of tissue called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can spread to other parts of the body.
 A benign tumor means the tumor will not spread.

-Nasopharyngeal cancer (also called nasopharyngeal carcinoma or NPC) is a disease of the nasopharynx, which is the air passageway at the upper part of the pharynx (throat) behind the nose.
+Nasopharyngeal cancer may also be called nasopharyngeal carcinoma or NPC.
+It is a disease of the nasopharynx, which is the air passageway at the upper part of the pharynx (throat) behind the nose.
 The pharynx is a hollow tube approximately five inches long that starts behind the nose and ends at the top of the larynx (or voice box) and esophagus (the swallowing tube that goes from the throat to the stomach).
 The nostrils lead through the nasal cavity into the nasopharynx, and an opening called the Eustachian tube opening, which is located on each side of the nasopharynx, leads into the middle ear on each side.

 Types of nasopharyngeal tumors